Watch this mesmerising time lapse video showing the speedy removal of an M55 bridge

 Work went on through the night to begin demolition of the concrete structure which straddles both carriageways.

 This fascinating time-lapse video was provided by P.P.
-O’Connor demolition contractors and Costain, who worked on the successful project.
+O’Connor demolition contractors, Costain, who worked on the successful project and Lancashire City Deal who are funding the project.

 It is thanks to our loyal readers that we can continue to provide the trusted news, analysis and insight that matters to you.
 For unlimited access to our unrivalled local reporting, you can take out a subscription here and help support the work of our dedicated team of reporters.